- Food Scientist

 Que.
 I have completed 10+2 in sociology.
 Which course should I pursue to establish a career in food science?Ans.

-You can consider pursuing a diploma in food science or related subjects with a duration of 6 months or 1 year.
+You can consider pursuing a diploma in food science or related subjects with a duration of six months or one year.
 After that, you can apply for internships in food processing entities.

 Que.
 I have completed B.Tech in food technology.
 Which city provides the most employment opportunities in food technology?Ans.

 Since the food processing and manufacturing industry is more established in urban areas.
-You can find lucrative opportunities in Bangalore, Delhi, Noida, and Mumbai.
+After completing B.Tech in food technology, you can find lucrative opportunities in Bangalore, Delhi, Noida, and Mumbai.

 Que.
 I’m pursuing a bachelor of science in specialisation in horticulture.
 Am I still eligible to establish a career in food science?Ans.

-Yes, you are eligible for pursuing a career in food science.
+Yes, after pursuing a bachelor of science in specialisation in horticulture, you are eligible for pursuing a career in food science.
 You need to enter the industry through an internship to gain learning and exposure.
 You can find internship opportunities through various recruitment websites such as indeed, naukri.com, Internshala, and lets intern.
 You need to update your CV and show it there so that recruiters can see it.

 Que.
 I have completed my 10+2 in physics-chemistry-biology with 49 percent of aggregate marks.
 Am I eligible for pursuing B.Tech in food technology?Ans.